albertossilva/flowie/README.md

 ```
 See the execution on [runkit, clicking here](https://https://runkit.com/albertossilva/2nd-deegree-equation-flowiee)

+--
 ## <a name="prepared-api"></a>Prepared API

+## <a name="debugging">Debugging
+The only dependency that `flowie` have is [debug](https://www.npmjs.com/package/debug), in order to help you to see what
+is happening.
+The namespace is **flowie**, so `DEBUG=flowie*`, as the value of the variable `DEBUG` will active the debug.

+One extra feature is, if the namespace `debugFlowie` is enabled, than a
+[debugger](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/debugger) statement will be included
+on the first line of the flow that will be executed.

 ## <a name="plans"></a>Plans
 There is no priorization on this list yet